Poached Pluots in Reisling

 Poached Pluots (or Plums) w/ Riesling served with Caramel Sauce & Whipped Cream

 - 2 lbs.
 (910g) Pluots or plums , split in half and pitted

 - 3/4 cup (225g) Honey or Agave Nectar, or 1 cup (200g) Sugar

 - sprig of thyme

-Combine Riesling, sweetener (agave nectar, honey, or sugar) in a saucepan and bring to a simmer.
+- Poach pluots: Combine wine, sweetener (agave nectar, honey, or sugar), orange zest, and thyme in a saucepan and bring to a simmer.
 Add pluots in a single layer (poach in batches according to how many your saucepan can hold) and poach until your desired softness (usually about 5-10 min.)
 Set aside to cool.
 Strain & reserve poaching liquid.

-Add 1/2 c of reserved poaching liquid and 1 c of sugar to a saucepan.
+- Make caramel sauce: Add 1/2 cup of reserved poaching liquid and 1 cup of sugar to a saucepan.
 Bring to a simmer and cook until it just starts to smoke and develops that perfect caramel scent (normally you can tell by the color but the poaching liquid darkens the sauce & your nose is your best judge of doneness.)
-Add another 1/2 c of reserved poaching liquid to the caramel to thin it out (be very careful!
+Add another 1/2 cup of reserved poaching liquid to the caramel to thin it out (be very careful!
 It will hiss and piss and is a bit volatile.
 Hardly any burn is worse than a caramel burn!)
 Stir to combine.
 Strain any sugar chunks out of sauce & reserve.

-Combine heavy cream, confectioners' sugar, and vanilla extract in a bowl and whip to soft peaks.
-Cover and refrigerate until ready to serve plots.
+- Make whipped cream: Combine heavy cream, confectioners' sugar, and vanilla extract in a bowl and whip to soft peaks.
+Cover and refrigerate until ready to serve pluots.

 - To serve, plate a couple pluots per serving on small plates.
 Pour caramel sauce over pluots and top with a nice dollop of whipped cream.